DongDongSunny/tron-docker-main/README.md

 ### 🛠️ Tools
 We also provide tools to facilitate the CI and testing process:
 - **Gradle Docker**: Automate the build and testing of the `java-tron` Docker image using Gradle.
-- **DB Fork**: Launch a private java-tron network based on the Mainnet database state, enabling shadow fork testing.
+- **DBFork**: Launch a private java-tron network based on the Mainnet database state, enabling shadow fork testing.

 ## Getting Started